FC Victoria Cluj: History

 In 1925–26 it again won the regional championship, but lost 1–3 at AMEF Arad in the preliminary round of the final tournament.

 In 1927 it changed its name to România Cluj, and under this name it qualified for the 1927–28 final tournament, where it lost in the quarter-finals 0–2 at Jiul Lupeni.

 At the 1928–29 final tournament again reached the final, only to lose again, this time to Venus București, 2–3.
 (Team used: A. Molnár – Doczi, Chifor – Doboşan, Bradea, Baba – Tabacu, Deheleanu, Huniade, Cipcigan, Novac).
 Players who were not used: Pop, Caliani, Albu, Sfera, Mureşan, the Istvánffy brothers, Florea, Sepi II, Bindea, Cobîrzan, Micu, Győrkő, Kinizsi.

-The club participates from the very first edition of the divisional Romanian first league.
+The club participates from the first edition of the divisional Romanian first league.
 During this period, the people in charge of the club were: prof. univ.
 Coriolan Tătaru, dr. N. Birăescu, prof. univ. dr. Liviu Pop, Patriciu Curea, Constantin Schipor.
 The players used were: A. Molnár, Chifor, Chindrean I, Chindrean II, Kreishoffer, Felecan I, Felecan II, Mureşan, Schetan, Ciungan, Fărcăşan, Munteanu I, Munteanu II, Pop I, Cipcigan, Căpuşan, Daci, Pintea, Nistor, Burdan, Straja, Pop II, Pop III, Feraru, Lazăr.

 Starting with 1936 the club changes back its name to Victoria and continues to compete in the First League.
 Players added were: Burdan, Boşneag, Sepci, Pál, Nistor, Pop IV, Cornea, Cociuban I, Cociuban II, Szantai, Ţăranu, B. Marian.

 During World War II the clubs activity is very reduced.
 It reappears in the 1946–47 edition of the Divizia B, after which it dissolves and disappears.

 The club was reestablished in 2019 and was enlisted in the fourth league (county league), but was dissolved again in the summer of 2022, after failed to promote in the Liga III.